why-not-try-calmer/openSUSE-docs-revamped-temp/CONTRIBUTING.md

 ### Understand the repo structure
 ```
 ...
 Pipfile           <<< project dependencies in pipenv format.
 That is what 'pipenv install' operates on.
 requirements.txt  <<< project dependencies in pip format.
 Added for compatibility.
+pyproject.toml    <<< project dependencies in poetry format.
+That is what 'poetry install' operates on.
 project/    <<< 'cd' in here to run mkdocs commands (pipenv commands are to be run from the root directory)
     docs/   <<< WHERE YOU CONTRIBUTE.
 You will be adding or editing files there.
     mkdocs.yml <<< build config, but also used as Table of Contents.
 If you add a new file, reference it there.